Chiwai15/Chiwai15/README.md

 💻 Software Engineer | Problem Solver 🎯 Focused on SaaS | Backend Architecture | Scalability 🚀 Passionate about learning and contributing
 -------------------------------------------------------------------------------------------------------------------------------------------

-I developed Shopage (shopage.com), a scalable multi-tenant eCommerce SaaS platform using Python and Django, building it from the ground up since 2015 as a self-taught engineer.
+I developed Shopage, a scalable multi-tenant eCommerce SaaS platform using Python and Django, building it from the ground up since 2015 as a self-taught engineer.
 As the business scaled during the pandemic, I transitioned into a technical leadership role, leading the development team, overseeing KPIs, code reviews, and system upgrades.
 I redesigned the system architecture, APIs, and microservices to handle traffic spikes, ensuring stability while leading crisis resolution efforts for critical bugs and recovery.

-* 🌍  I'm based in Canada
+* 🌍  I'm currently in Canada
 * ✉️  You can contact me at [chiwaiyauu@gmail.com](mailto:chiwaiyau@gmail.com)
-* 🧠  I'm learning ReactJS, Rust

 ### Skills